Reduced Row Echelon Form and Applications to Matrix Arithmetic

 You can use the RREF algorithm to compute determinants much faster than with the recursive cofactor expansion method.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Reduced Row Echelon Form and Applications to Matrix Arithmetic.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/reduced-row-echelon-form-and-applications-to-matrix-arithmetic/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/reduced-row-echelon-form-and-applications-to-matrix-arithmetic/

 Recall from linear algebra the following procedure for converting a matrix to reduced row echelon form (RREF):